AnupamaSankaranMicrosoft/virtual-machines-scheduled-events-discover-endpoint-for-non-vnet-vm/python/discovery/README.md

 Adding scheduled events endpoint IP to the environment

 SUCCESS: Specified value was saved.
-Adding scheduled events endpoint to registry location HKEY_LOCAL_MACHINE\Software\Wow6432Node\ScheduledEvents ('168.63.129.16', 1)
+Adding scheduled events endpoint to registry location HKEY_LOCAL_MACHINE\Software\ScheduledEvents ('168.63.129.16', 1)
 ```
-* For windows VMs, this will set the host IP address for scheduled events in the registry at HKEY_LOCAL_MACHINE\Software\Wow6432Node\ScheduledEvents
+* For windows VMs, this will set the host IP address for scheduled events in the registry at HKEY_LOCAL_MACHINE\Software\ScheduledEvents

 <br>